anthonybudd/s3-from-scratch/ReadMe.md

 ### [Resource Utilization](./sections/storage-cluster.md)
 Due to the scale of AWS it would not be financially practical to give each user their own dedicated server hardware, instead the hardware is virtualized, allowing multiple tenants to share a single physical CPU.
 Similarly it would not be practical to assign a whole node and SSD to each bucket, to maximize resource utilization my platform must be able to allow multiple tenants to share the pool of SSD storage space available.
 In addition, AWS S3 buckets can store an unlimited amount of data, so my platform will also need to allow a user to have a dynamically increasing volume that will auto-scale based on the storage space required.

+### Notes
+You will need to SSH into multiple devices simultaneously I have added an annotation (example: `[Console] nano /boot/config.txt`) to all commands in this repo, to show where you should be executing each command.
+Generally you will see `[Console]` and `[Node X]`.

+Because this is still very much a work-in-progress you will see my notes in italics "_AB:_" throughout, please ignore.